Medical Loss Ratio Rebates FAQs

 There are several reasons why you and your neighbor could have different rebate experiences.

-- If you both have Cigna coverage, one of you may have employer group coverage while the other has an individual policy, and different MLR requirements apply.
+- If you both have Cigna Healthcare coverage, one of you may have employer group coverage while the other has an individual policy, and different MLR requirements apply.

 - If you have coverage through your employer, the policy may have been issued in a state other than the state where you live.
-For example, your employer’s policy could have been issued in a state where Cigna paid rebates while your neighbor’s employer could have purchased its policy in a state where Cigna did not pay rebates.
+For example, your employer’s policy could have been issued in a state where Cigna Healthcare paid rebates while your neighbor’s employer could have purchased its policy in a state where Cigna Healthcare did not pay rebates.

 I want to...